When it Comes to Cybersecurity, Don’t Forget the Printer

 Don’t Forget the Hard Drive

 Yet another similarity between printers and computers is the fact that they have hard drives that contain sensitive data.
 Before trading in or disposing of a computer, most people know that the hard drive needs to be wiped clean.
 The same is true of an MFP’s hard drive.
-Scanned documents, user data and more need to be wiped clean before disposal or trade-in.
+Scanned documents, user data, and more need to be wiped clean before disposal or trade-in.

 Get it All Under Control

-Look for devices with built-in security like data encryption, data overwrite, intrusion security features, encryption, built-in email security, auditing abilities, and more.
+Look for devices with built-in multi-layered security like data encryption, data overwrite, intrusion security features, encryption, built-in email security, auditing abilities, and more.
 Devices designed with today’s security landscape in mind will offer protection against everything we’ve mentioned and more, allowing IT admins peace of mind when setting up new devices.

-Other features, like remote device monitoring, give admins a full picture of all the MFPs on the network, allowing them to view not only things like supply status, but centrally manage passwords and monitor admin access.
+Other features, like remote device monitoring, give admins a full picture of all the MFPs on the network, allowing them to view not only things like supply status, but also centrally manage passwords and monitor admin access.
 It’s a complete picture in a simple step that greatly simplifies things for the staff.

 The security landscape isn’t going to improve anytime soon.
 As long as cybercriminals can make money and gain notoriety from attacks, they will.
 Every organization, regardless of size, must stay vigilant – and that includes securing every device on the network.